axelclark/metroAppIOS/CONTRIBUTING.md

 ## Testing

 We're working on adding tests for the project.
 When a pull request is submitted, [Travis CI](https://travis-ci.org/axelclark/metroAppIOS) is used to run the test suite.
 If your code breaks any of the tests, please fix the issue and push your branch again.
+If the snapshot test is failing because you added a feature, run `yarn test -u` to update the snapshot.
+See [Snapshot Testing](https://facebook.github.io/jest/docs/en/snapshot-testing.html) for more info.

 Thanks,
 Axel